Cat Twitching in Sleep: Why it Happens and What to Do

 Cats and humans alike have a specific part of the brain to thank for sleep muscle relaxation.
 In the 1950s, sleep research pioneer Michel Jouvet took a hands-on approach to manipulate this area of the brain to answer the question, “do cats dream?”

-Jouvet’s findings were this: without paradoxical sleep (complete muscular relaxation), cats acted out movements that appeared to mimic waking life activities like walking, stalking prey, and grooming.
-He called these sleep movements oneiric behavior [4].
-Jouvet couldn’t be sure, but because there weren’t outside stimuli causing the movements, he theorized that a cat’s oneiric behavior is a reaction to a dream-like state.
+Jouvet found that without paradoxical sleep (complete muscular relaxation), cats acted out movements that appeared to mimic waking life activities like walking, stalking prey, and grooming.
+He called these sleep movements oneiric behavior.
+Jouvet couldn’t be sure, but because no outside stimuli caused the movements, he theorized that a cat’s oneiric behavior is a reaction to a dream-like state.

 “Because we can’t yet talk to our cats, we can’t be sure that what they are experiencing during their REM sleep is the same as us,” Avery says.
 “They may dream in a different way or may be experiencing a similar physiological state in the absence of dreaming.”